prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 ### 1.3.1 Mass Spectrometry-Based Quantification Strategies

 Isobaric tagging with TMT reagents has emerged as the gold standard for multiplexed PTM analysis, enabling simultaneous analysis of up to 35 samples in a single combined run and significantly reducing inter-sample technical variability ([10.1021/acs.jproteome.4c00668](https://doi.org/10.1021/acs.jproteome.4c00668)).
 This multiplexing approach provides enhanced statistical power while minimizing batch effects that can confound biological interpretation, creating closed systems with unique statistical properties that allow for greater confidence in comparative results ([10.1021/ac0262560](https://doi.org/10.1021/ac0262560)).
 Enrichment of phosphorylated peptides is typically achieved through metal affinity chromatography (IMAC) or metal oxide affinity chromatography (MOAC), with Fe³⁺, Zr⁴⁺, Ti⁴⁺ ions, or TiO₂ providing complementary selectivity profiles that enable coverage of the phosphoproteome ([10.1074/mcp.M114.045609](https://doi.org/10.1074/mcp.M114.045609); [10.1101/2020.04.13.038810](https://doi.org/10.1101/2020.04.13.038810)).
+The practical implementation of these strategies, including automated sample preparation protocols using SP3-based digestion and Fe-NTA enrichment, is detailed in the experimental methods section of this chapter.

 ### 1.3.2 Computational Tools and Workflows